ShriyansSharma27/Spam_mail_detection/README.md

   - The user is required to only use the test_mail.py and mail.txt file to test both models
   - K value of the chi2_selector in data_proc.py may be changed:
     - Increasing would increase training time but improve performance
-    - Decreasing would decrease performance but decrease training time
+    - Decreasing would decrease performance but improve training time

 # Author